-Floating crop dividers can be removed to allow installation of other attachments or the standard crop dividers.
+Floating crop dividers can be removed to allow installation of vertical knives or standard crop dividers.

 To avoid bodily injury or death from unexpected start-up or fall of a raised machine, always stop the engine and remove the key from the ignition before making adjustments to the machine.
 If it is impossible to engage safety props and impractical to block the header, NEVER climb onto or go underneath an unsupported header.